This article was updated in February 2023 to reflect changing conditions, prices and trends.

 This is perhaps significantly more important as we move to a time where volume isn’t as crucial as it used to be – certainly not as a competitive advantage.
 Manufacturers want to be able to streamline processes, reduce resources and be able to customise products to meet demand.
 And the use of robotics is certainly one way to assist with this.

 Robots can be used in many different functions – for picking and placing, feeding parts, quality control, cleaning, polishing, screwing and drilling.
 They can also be utilised when there are tasks that are potentially risky for humans – such as handling chemicals or lifting heavy objects.

 Digital twins in manufacturing

 A digital twin is pretty much what the name suggests – it is an identical replica of an object or process but represented digitally/online.
-However technologies such as artificial intelligence and virtual reality allow for the replica to be accurately simulated, permitting improved analysing capabilities, predictive activity tracking and preempting outcomes.
+However technologies such as artificial intelligence and virtual reality allow for the replica to be accurately simulated, permitting improved analysing capabilities, predictive activity tracking and predicting outcomes.

-The benefits from this are largely transparent – it means organisations can scrutinise ideas and developments without the outlay and risk involved with a physical prototype, and can focus on efficiencies before determining the most preferable method and approach.
+The benefits of this are largely transparent – it means organisations can scrutinise ideas and developments without the outlay and risk involved with a physical prototype, and can focus on efficiencies before determining the most preferable method and approach.